One of the quickest ways to stunt the growth of your business is to do everything yourself.

 While you want to hire a virtual assistant capable of growing and learning, you need to have very clear measurable activities when starting with a new VA.

 Don’t tell your VA to “increase blog traffic”.
 Instead, tell him to leave comments on 10 blogs a day (initially from a list you provide him with), schedule 10 tweets a day to promote your content, and reach out to several blogs to request guest posting opportunities.

 Meanwhile, if you’re hiring someone for outbound marketing, don’t just tell them to find clients to call.
 First, develop a script for them to follow.
-Then, tell them to have them do research and find 500 potential leads.
+Then, have them do research and find 500 potential leads.
 Finally, have a mock conversion to confirm that they know what they’re talking about, and let them start calling.

 In order for this to really work out, you must be able to complete the process from A to Z. Even if you’re not familiar with SEO, Web Dev or anything of the sort.
 All it takes is a little bit of research on your part to be able to give a complete task where they absorb the knowledge necessary to complete the work.
 Give them the layout and all you need to do is find somebody to follow it to the tee.

 You can’t expect an article writer you pay $500/month in the Philippines to develop the same level of quality that you will find with a $500/per article freelance writer in the US.
 Understanding the qualitative difference between the outsourced and non-outsourced version of the work involved must be a consideration before you decide what you can and cannot outsource.

 The same goes with any other activity.
 Understand that your VA will likely come across some challenges – especially if you expect the same quality that you do yourself.